First-move advantage in chess: Drawn with best play

 Chess theorists have long debated how enduring White's initiative is and whether, if both sides play perfectly, the game should end in a win for White or a draw.
+François-André Danican Philidor was of the opinion that White's first-move advantage should be sufficient to win.
+However, his contemporaries who wrote the Traité des Amateurs (published in 1786) disagreed: they wrote that White's advantage is not enough to win, that the result of a perfect game should be a draw, and that Black would seize the advantage if White made a mistake.
 George Walker wrote in 1846 that, "The first move is an advantage, ... but if properly answered, the first move is of little worth".
 Steinitz, the first World Champion, who is widely considered the father of modern chess, wrote in 1889, "It is now conceded by all experts that by proper play on both sides the legitimate issue of a game ought to be a draw."
 Lasker and Capablanca, the second and third World Champions, agreed.
 Reuben Fine, one of the world's leading players from 1936 to 1951, wrote that White's opening advantage is too intangible to be sufficient for a win without an error by Black.